Drug and alcohol policy

 - POLICY STATEMENT

-OOPC is committed to providing a safe and healthy drug, alcohol and substance free workplace that enables OOPC staff, contractors, sub-contractors and third-party contractors (defined as stakeholders) to perform at their most productive levels.
-Consistent with that commitment, the company has developed this policy statement regarding drug and alcohol use, and the testing thereof, to minimise its effects in the workplace.
+Okomu Oil Palm Company Plc (OOPC) is committed to providing a safe and healthy drug, alcohol and substance free workplace that enables OOPC staff, contractors, sub-contractors and third-party contractors (defined as stakeholders) to perform at their most productive levels.
+Consistent with that commitment, the Company has developed this policy statement regarding drug and alcohol use, and the testing thereof, to minimise its effects in the workplace.

 This policy is applicable to all stakeholders doing business with, or who are on the premises of OOPC at all times.